 AWS Systems Manager allows you to automate operational actions to help make your teams more efficient.
 You can automate maintenance and deployment tasks on Amazon EC2 and on-premises instances, or automatically apply patches, updates, and configuration changes across any resource group.
 Systems Manager provides predefined automation documents for common operational tasks, such as stopping and restarting an EC2 instance, that you can customize to your own specific use cases.
 Systems Manager also has built-in safety controls, allowing you to incrementally roll out new changes and automatically halt the roll-out when errors occur.

 Improve Visibility and Control

-EC2 Systems Manager helps you easily understand and control the current state of your EC2 instance and OS configurations.
-With EC2 Systems Manager, you can collect software configuration and inventory information about your fleet of instances and the software installed on them.
-You can track detailed system configuration, OS patch levels, application configurations, and other details about your deployment.
-Integration with AWS Config lets you easily view changes as they occur over time.
+AWS Systems Manager helps you easily understand and control the current state of your resource groups.
+With Systems Manager, you can view detailed system configurations, operating system patch levels, software installations, application configurations, and other details about your environment through the Systems Manager dashboard.
+Systems Manager is integrated with AWS Config so you can easily view changes across your resources as they occur over time.